algoritma-dev/shopware-test-utils/README.md

 ### 🔧 Helpers (Execute Actions)

 Helpers perform operations on existing entities.
+Use the `HelperAccessor` trait for easy access in tests.

 | Helper | Description |
 |--------|-------------|